sushrutaproject/sushrutaproject.github.io/README.md

 The first Suśruta Project came to an end in April 2024.
 Project publications in print and digital media can be accessed from [Project Outputs](https://sushrutaproject1.github.io/project-outputs/) on the  main [Project 1 website](http://sushrutaproject1.github.io).

 At the time of writing (Feb 2026) work continues on writing and publishing project results.
 The most recent publication is Brooks, "“On Leeches” in a Medical Treatise for Humans," (2026) [DOI](https://doi.org/10.18732/hssa122).
+Another project book is under consideration with a publisher.

 The successor project, “The Compendium of Suśruta in Time and Space” (2025-2029) can be accessed on the [Project 2 website](http://sushrutaproject2.github.io).